Papers (song)

-"Papers" is a song by American urban recording artist Usher.
-The song was a buzz single for his sixth studio album Raymond v.
+"Papers" is a song by American singer Usher.
+The track was a buzz single for his sixth studio album Raymond v.
 Raymond.
-It was written by Usher, Alonzo "Gorilla Zoe" Mathis, Sean Garrett and Zaytoven, and was produced by the latter two.
-Although it was never identified as a track from the album, or as the lead single, it was released to U.S. urban and rhythmic radio stations on October 12, 2009, and subsequently available for digital download on October 16, 2009.
+He and Alonzo "Gorilla Zoe" Mathis co-wrote the song with its producers Sean Garrett and Zaytoven.
+Although this was never identified as a track from the album, or as the lead single, it was released to U.S. urban and rhythmic radio stations on October 12, 2009, and subsequently available for digital download on October 16, 2009.
 The song peaked at number thirty-one on the Billboard Hot 100 and topped the Hot R&B/Hip-Hop Songs, giving Usher his tenth number one song on the chart.